OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ![Reverse Sight Reduction](./docimg/sight.reduction.02.png)

+The `Reverse Sight Reduction` calculates what you should observe from your position, at the time you provided.

 Works for Sun, Moon, Venus, Mars, Jupiter, Saturn, and 58 stars.

 > Note: The `DeltaT` used for the celestial calculations is provided when starting the server.